ngxs/store/docs/concepts/intro.md

 There are 4 major concepts to NGXS:

 - Store: Global state container, action dispatcher and selector
-- Actions: Class describing the action to take and its payload
+- Actions: Class describing the action to take and its associated metadata.
 - State: Class definition of the state
 - Selects: State slice selectors